 In 2001, she became a corporate upstream advisor to senior management at ExxonMobil headquarters in Irving, Texas.
 Three years later, she was named production manager for ExxonMobil’s operated U.S. production operations.

 Sara was named vice president of engineering for ExxonMobil Development Company in 2006.
-She served as a development company executive until assuming her current leadership position with the upstream research company.
+She served as a development company executive until becoming president of ExxonMobil Upstream Research Company in September 2010.

 Sara has been a champion for math, science and engineering, with a particular focus on mentoring future leaders in these fields.
 In 2009, she was honored by The University of Texas as a Distinguished Engineering Graduate from the Cockrell School of Engineering.
 Sara has been recognized by the Women’s Energy Network of Houston as an individual who exemplifies commitment to excellence and a role model for women engineers.
 In 2012, she was honored by Bio Houston with the Women in Science Excellence award.
 In 2013, she was recognized by the Greater Houston Women’s Chamber of Commerce as a breakthrough leader in the field of energy.
-And in 2014, she was recognized as one of Houston’s Top Ten Women in Energy by the Houston Business Journal.
+In 2014, she was recognized as one of Houston’s Top Ten Women in Energy by the Houston Business Journal.
 And in 2017, she was recognized by the Society of Petroleum Engineers with the Distinguished Membership award.

 Sara and her husband, Randy, have two children, Adam and Megan.
 Together, they enjoy golf, tennis and travel.